 The following information is provided to help prospective students estimate expenses involved in attending a one-week course.
 RBS attendees enroll for a single course in any given session/week (that is, they usually do not attempt to take back-to-back courses over a two week period; it is also not possible to take multiple courses in the same session).
 They generally arrive on either a Saturday or Sunday in time for dormitory or hotel check-in and the Director's Welcome at 6:00 pm Sunday; classes begin on Monday morning.
 Students make a full-time commitment to any course they attend, from 8:30 am to 5:00 pm, Monday through Friday.
 Most students generally stay in residence over Friday night, partly to avoid the annoyances in Friday evening travel, but also to enjoy a final meal with new and old friends.
 Students coming from abroad or the West Coast usually find it convenient to arrive on Saturday and stay until the following Saturday or Sunday.
 More comprehensive information will be provided for admitted students in the Rare Book School Information Guide.
-Prospective RBS students are advised not to make travel or hotel reservations until they have been admitted to a course.
+Prospective RBS students should not make travel or hotel reservations until they have been admitted to a course.
 An explanation of the admissions schedule may be found on the Application & Admissions page.

 - Travel & Accommodations